 For all you golfers out there, I’d like to present a challenge in the form of a search engine marketing metaphor.
 Next time you hit the course, what would happen if you alternated your swing using just your right or left arm?
-For the sake of time I’m going to skip ahead and spoil the shocking answer – you’d quit after a hole or two!
+For the sake of time, I’m going to skip ahead and spoil the shocking answer – you’d quit after a hole or two!
 Why?
-Because each arm has its own strengths and weaknesses and without working in communion your productivity is wasted.
+Because each arm has its strengths and weaknesses and without working in communion, your productivity is wasted.

 The same is the case with your SEM.
-Simply put, alternately swinging away at SEO and PPC is counterproductive.
+Put, alternately swinging away at SEO and PPC is counterproductive.
 They are not mutually exclusive ingredients in the search marketing mix.
 They support and interact with one another.
 They need each other.
 Heck, we’re pretty sure they call each other on the weekends.
 Let’s examine how your SEM campaigns can become even better friends and work together to deliver a holistic SEM swing.

 As in any marketing effort, knowing your customer in and out is vital to its success.
 For SEM campaigns, the preciseness of search boils down to keywords.
-The lifeblood of your SEM campaigns, keyword selection is a critical factor in putting your brand in front of your target audience.
+The lifeblood of your SEM campaigns, keyword selection, is a critical factor in putting your brand in front of your target audience.
 Developing an appropriate keyword foundation may sound simple enough but are you identifying keywords correctly?
-If you are starting from scratch, using keyword volume tools such as Keyword Discovery and WordTracker are fine resources to begin understanding search volume.
+If you are starting from scratch, using keyword volume tools such as Keyword Discovery and WordTracker are excellent resources to begin understanding search volume.
 However, as your search knowledge improves, looking at other intelligence most likely already at your fingertips becomes crucial.

 I think we have a question from the audience.
 Yes?
 “My right arm has gotten so strong that I’m thinking of just chopping off my left.
 What’s the harm?”
-That’s a terrific question and I thank you for asking it and bringing back my golf metaphor.
+That’s a terrific question, and I thank you for asking it and bringing back my golf metaphor.

 Next, what do you do about non-branded keywords you are naturally ranking for on the first page of the engines?
-For these keywords, especially from a paid search perspective, a strict adherence to your return on ad spend (ROAS) objectives should be your overriding concern.
-However, when those goals are being met then it’s a simple case of location, location, location.
+For these keywords, especially from a paid search perspective, strict adherence to your return on ad spend (ROAS) objectives should be your overriding concern.
+However, when those goals are being met, then it’s a simple case of location, location, location.
 Real estate on the first page of search results is growingly increasingly competitive as advertisers fight for search share.
 When you have both an organic and sponsored link on a search results page, study after study has shown one of your links is three to four times more likely to be clicked.
 And since we can agree that natural results are still more trusted and appropriately clicked around 70% of the time it is not difficult to make that jump that your paid listing actually pushes organic (and free!) traffic to your site which is the closest we’ll ever get to a free, targeted click originating from a paid ad.

-In the end, simply placing paid ads on pages where your natural rankings are strong is not going to guarantee the most effective use of your search budget.
+In the end, merely placing paid ads on pages where your natural rankings are strong is not going to guarantee the most effective use of your search budget.
 Just as your golf swing requires a steady follow through, your SEM campaigns necessitate constant attention and follow through of their own.
 The goal here is that your next swing is more refined and better equipped to meet your SEM challenges.
 Your in-house SEM team or your agency of choice must be proficient in their ability to tweak the approach after each swing.
-These adjustments should leverage intelligence from your paid search, ranking reports and analytics and result in a fully integrated approach to SEM.
+These adjustments should leverage intelligence from your paid search, ranking reports, and analytics and result in a fully integrated approach to SEM.

 The most effective and yet overlooked adjustment that should be taking place comes in the form of messaging.
 Landing pages should always be addressed through multivariate testing and will deliver invaluable insight into your paid search campaigns.
 Assuming that is a principle most marketers would agree on, let’s discuss the paid search ad messaging specifically in the context of what we discussed earlier regarding having a dual paid-organic presence on search results pages.

-When you finish your round of golf what matters most?
+When you finish your round of golf, what matters most?
 The total score is the ultimate judge of performance.
 It doesn’t matter if you made a hole in one if you triple bogeyed the entire back nine.
 Sure, the hole-in-one might come with a nice plaque and a free bowl of soup but were you a success?
 The leader board would say no. The same is true when you hold your total SEM efforts up to the light for scrutiny.

 The bottom line is if you or your agency is not going beyond SEO and PPC to research, deploy and score your SEM as a holistic entity your return on the individual investments of SEO and paid search risk being squandered.
-When deciding on how to approach your SEM solution, make sure that they not only understand the necessity of SEM integration but they have a demonstrated track record of success.
+When deciding on how to approach your SEM solution, make sure that they not only understand the necessity of SEM integration, but they have a demonstrated track record of success.